-A great deal of work goes into characterizing and parameterizing the magnetic beads themselves.
-Almost every potential user knows how to specify them: their diameter, density, magnetic pigment content, surface activation (plain, covalent, bio-functionalized) and even the acceptable variations of these parameters.
+A great deal of work goes into characterizing and parameterizing the process done by magnetic beads themselves.
+Users of magnetic beads need to know how to specify them by several factors including: their diameter, density, magnetic pigment content, surface activation (plain, covalent, bio-functionalized) and even the acceptable variations of these parameters.

-However, magnetic bead separation technique is the magnetic separator which will separate your beads from solution..
-A magnetic field from an external source is required to move them, which is usually a magnetic separation rack.
-Biomagnetic separation processes cannot be well defined by determining specifications for the magnetic beads and for the magnetic separation rack.
+Another important consideration for the magnetic bead separation technique is the magnetic separator which will separate your beads from solution..
+A magnetic field from an external source is required to move the beads, which is usually called a magnetic separation rack.
+Biomagnetic separation processes are optimized by determining the best specifications for the magnetic beads and for the magnetic separation rack.